Minhao-Zhang/MBTI-Classification/README.md

 ### Thoughts

 MBTI classification based on text data presents unique challenges that distinguish it from more straightforward tasks like sentiment analysis.
 Unlike sentiment, which often has clear indicators within the text (e.g., specific keywords or phrases), MBTI classification requires a deeper understanding of context, speech patterns, and the speaker's intentions.
 This subtle complexity makes it difficult for even advanced models to accurately predict personality types.
-The task demands a nuanced comprehension of language and behavior, which large language models (LLMs) may still struggle to fully grasp.
+However, the results in the later stage of the project shows promising result of LLM distinguishing the J-P type.
+With more computational power and more data, it is highly likely that LLM will ultimately learn to predict someone's MBTI based on their text data.

 ### Future Work